 A Primary Care Network (PCN) is a clinical network of providers in a geographic area where patients receive expanded, culturally safe, comprehensive care and improved access to primary care.
-Requiring a strong foundation of Patient Medical Homes, PCNs are designed to wrap services around patients and create a new system for introducing more integrated, team-based care into primary care in the community.
+Requiring a strong foundation of Patient Medical Homes (PMHs), PCNs are designed to wrap services around patients and create a new system for introducing more integrated, team-based care into primary care in the community.

 Watch the video below to find out more about PCNs in Vancouver.

 Community Network Managers (CNMs) are engaging key stakeholders to build Vancouver’s PCNs.

 PCN 1 – City Centre